 Before agreeing to a new energy offer, read the terms and conditions on the contract.
 Asking a friend or family member to review the details can be helpful.

-There are laws in place for customer protection on energy matters.
-The retailer must provide a printed summary as well as an energy price fact sheet which must include:
+Laws are in place for customer protection on energy matters.
+Your retailer must provide a printed summary of any contract.
+The energy price fact sheet must include:

 - all prices and charges